AhmedYousriSobhi/aCupOfTea/generativeAI/evaluation_and_debugging/readme.md

 So In this article, we will cover tools and best practices to solve these problems.

+Also all experimental projects are saved in our [https://wandb.ai/acupoftea/projects](https://wandb.ai/acupoftea/projects) page for public usage.

 ## Topic Covered
 - Instrument W&B in an ML training pipeline.
 - Training diffusion models.